-If your wine's pH is too high, and TA level is too low, you may want to increase the acidity.
-There are various ways to do this.
-We recommend adding tartaric acid; for non-grape wines, fruit acids are sometimes used.
-Use caution, for if overdosed with added acid, the wine becomes too tart.
-Remember it's always easy to add more acid, while it's not so easy to reduce acidity.
+We recommend adjusting your titratable acidity levels by adding tartaric acid (for non-grape wines, fruit acids can be added but use caution - malic acid, if dosed improperly, can make wine overly sour or tart).
+If your wine's pH is too high, indicating low acidity, and TA levels too low, you can add tartaric acid to decrease the pH and increase TA.
 By measuring TA, you can figure out how much tartaric acid to add without making your wine overly tart or sharp.
-As a rough rule of thumb, adding 1 g of tartaric acid per liter of wine will increase the TA by 1 g/L (0.1%) and reduce the pH by about 0.1 pH unit.
+As a rough rule of thumb, adding 1 g of tartaric acid per liter of wine will increase the TA by 1 g/L (0.1%) and reduce the pH by 0.1 pH unit.
 If your TA is too high before bottling, you can try "cold stabilization".
 This results in precipitation of potassium acid tartrate (potassium bitartrate) to decrease the tartness.
-Another method to decreasing your TA level is to add calcium carbonate or potassium carbonate (CaCO3 or K2CO3).
+Another method to decrease your

+TA level is to add calcium carbonate, potassium bicarbonate, or potassium carbonate (CaCO3, KHCO3 or K2CO3).
 For the chemically inclined, we recommend Zoecklein's book "Wine Analysis and Production" which goes over theory and practice behind these adjustment techniques and many wine analytical techniques.

-Also, check out books and discussions about winemaking techniques on Daniel Pambianchi's web page: http://techniquesinhomewinemaking.com/
+Also check out books and discussions about winemaking techniques on Daniel Pambianchi's web page: http://techniquesinhomewinemaking.com/